gtsagkatakis/GRSS2023_Classification_Denoising_tutorial/README.md

 # UCMerced classification & denoising tutorial

+This material was prepared for the IEEE GRSS-USC MHI 2023 Remote Sensing Summer School, in conjunction with the 2023 IEEE International Geoscience and Remote Sensing Symposium (IGARSS)

-Image Classification and Denoising: A Practical Guide
+Remote Sensing image Classification and Denoising: A Practical Guide

 This repository contains a hands-on, easy-to-follow tutorial that provides an introduction to using Deep Learning techniques for Remote Sensing Image Classification and Denoising.